Imagry: Technology

 Imagry collects and processes peripheral information from several cameras installed on the vehicle.
 This data is sent to a computer in the vehicle whose purpose is to perform, in real-time, the actions that will allow the vehicle to drive autonomously.
 This technology relies on cost-effective sensors, negating the necessity for a persistent satellite connection or extensive investments in digital HD mapping of roads and cities.

 The Imagry solution uses strong machine learning, AI, spatial DCNN (Deep Convolutional Neural Networks), and learning-based IP to plan the motion of the vehicle.
+Its platform called Imagry Cortex uses visible-spectrum cameras placed around the vehicle to generate a real-time, 360-degree model of the surrounding area to a range of 300 metres (980 ft).
+Its buses meet UN Regulation No. 155 cybersecurity requirements and have achieved a perfect score in Euro NCAP safety-scenario testing.